-We have audited the accompanying financial statements of the Oneida County Local Development Corporation (a nonprofit organization) (the Corporation), which comprise the statement of financial position as of December 31, 2022 and 2021, and the related statements of activities and cash flow for the years then ended, and the related notes to the financial statements.
+We have audited the accompanying financial statements of the Oneida County Local Development Corporation (a nonprofit organization) (the Corporation), which comprise the statements of financial position as of December 31, 2023 and 2022, and the related statements of activities and cash flow for the years then ended, and the related notes to the financial statements.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the Corporation, as of December 31, 2022 and 2021, and the changes in its net assets and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the Corporation, as of December 31, 2023 and 2022, and the changes in its net assets and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.